 Here are some restaurant suggestions:

-One of the cutest cafes I went to and is close to the central market.
+- Chu Chu – A very cute cafe and close to the central market.
 They serve fresh smoothies for around 60,000 VND, coffee, tea, sandwiches, pancakes and other food.
+Website: facebook.com/chuchuhoian

-Close to the beach is Brocolli where I popped for lunch.
-I had a Bahn Mi and also some happy hour beer.
+- Brocolli – Close to the beach is Brocolli where you could buy a Bahn Mi (baguette sandwich) and also some happy hour beer.
 Both were great and very cheap at only 15,000 VND for the beer and 30,000 for Bahn Mi.
 On the menu were plenty of other options though.
-The restaurant was quite new and I can’t find the proper address, but you’ll find it along Trương Minh Hùng.
+The restaurant was quite new and you’ll find it along Trương Minh Hùng.

 This restaurant is located along Nguyễn Thái Học, which is one of the most beautiful streets in Ancient Town.
-The food at the restaurant is traditional Vietnamese and the setting is a slightly fancier than some of my other suggestions.
+The food at the restaurant is traditional Vietnamese and the setting is slightly fancier than some of our other suggestions.
 It would be a good idea to reserve a table as some of the restaurants along this street get very busy.
+Website: bep1919.com

 - Before And Now